 Because of rendering inconsistencies in the Internet Explorer 8 browser we have had to change the way of indicating ▲ pop-up information.
 Phrases in blue or red proceeded by the black triangle seen above can be moused over for elaboration.

-Just a reminder, if an access problem is encountered at CyberCollege.com your can go to InternetCampus.com. for the same files.
+Just a reminder, if an access problem is encountered at CyberCollege.com your can go to InternetCampus.com for the same files.

 Although one site may occasionally have a problem, the two sites have never been down at the same time.